 If that’s the case, we wanted to make sure you knew about a special retreat hosted by the Breckenridge Outdoor Education Center (BOEC).

-It’s called Outdoor Active Retreats (OAR) for Parkinson’s, and it’s happening September 14-17, 2018, in Breckenridge, CO at BOEC’s Scott Griffith Lodge.
+It’s called Outdoor Active Skit Retreats (OAR) for Parkinson’s, and it’s happening January 21-25, 2019, in Breckenridge, CO at BOEC’s Scott Griffith Lodge.

-Your time will be spent challenging yourself on a high ropes course, canoeing, rafting, cycling, practicing adaptive yoga, relaxing and sharing stories about living with Parkinson’s.
+You will spend your time skiing, practicing adaptive yoga, stretching, relaxing and sharing stories about living with Parkinson’s.
 (No experience is needed to sign up for the retreat.)

-Kevin Kwok, a Davis Phinney Foundation board member said he “had the time of his life” when he did their ski program for people with Parkinson’s, and that he plans to sign up for it again next year.
+Kevin Kwok, a Davis Phinney Foundation board member said he “had the time of his life” when he did this program earlier this year, and he plans to do it again in January 2019.

 When we spoke, Kevin remembered this about his experience: